 Capitol Hill Briefing Highlights Adding MFTs and Counselors to Medicare

-On Thursday, the National Council for Behavioral Health, on behalf of the Medicare Access Coalition, hosted two congressional staff briefings on improving Medicare to better serve seniors with mental illness.
+On Thursday, the National Council for Mental Wellbeing, on behalf of the Medicare Access Coalition, hosted two congressional staff briefings on improving Medicare to better serve seniors with mental illness.
 The briefing featured community mental health professionals from Peak Wellness Center, who shared the challenges they face in finding Medicare-eligible providers to treat their older adult clients.
 The event highlighted pending bipartisan legislation that would expand the mental health workforce by adding marriage and family therapists (MFTs) and licensed professional counselors (LPCs) to the Medicare program.

 Panelists for this briefing included: Dr. Jovier Evans, National Institutes of Mental Health (NIMH); Linda Goodman, Peak Wellness Center, Wyoming and Karl Cline, Peak Wellness Center, Wyoming.
 Briefing sponsors included the Medicare Access Coalition and National Association of Rural Mental Health (NARMH).